Chart Color Schemes

 Residential development activity is slightly higher than average within Highgate Hill when compared nationally

-Highgate Hill averaged approximately 19 new dwelling approvals annually.
+Highgate Hill has averaged approximately 19 new dwelling approvals annually.
 Over the past five financial years, from FY21 to FY25, 96 homes were approved, with an additional 11 approved so far in FY26.
-On average, 5.2 new residents arrived per year for each dwelling constructed during these years.
+This results in a demand significantly exceeding new supply, leading to price growth and increased buyer competition.

-This significant demand exceeds new supply, typically leading to price growth and increased buyer competition.
-The average construction value of new dwellings is $580,000, indicating a focus on the premium market segment with higher-end properties.
-In FY26, commercial development approvals totaled $80,000, suggesting a predominantly residential focus.
-Comparatively, Highgate Hill shows substantially reduced construction activity compared to Greater Brisbane, at 81.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing homes.
-Nationally, this rate is also lower, reflecting market maturity and possible development constraints.
+The average value of new dwellings constructed is $580,000, indicating a focus on the premium market segment.
+In contrast, commercial development approvals this financial year totalled $80,000, suggesting a predominantly residential focus.
+Compared to Greater Brisbane, Highgate Hill shows substantially reduced construction, with 81.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing homes.
+Nationally, it is also lower, reflecting market maturity and possible development constraints.
 New building activity in Highgate Hill consists of 24.0% detached dwellings and 76.0% medium to high-density housing.
+This trend towards denser development offers accessible entry options appealing to downsizers, investors, and entry-level buyers.

-This trend towards denser development provides accessible entry options, appealing to downsizers, investors, and entry-level buyers.
-This represents a notable shift from the area's existing housing composition, currently at 39.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+It represents a notable shift from the area's existing housing composition, which is currently 39.0% houses.
 The location has approximately 511 people per dwelling approval, reflecting an established area.
-Future projections show Highgate Hill adding 1,866 residents by 2041.
+Future projections estimate Highgate Hill will add 1,866 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development